Want the perfect workout program?

 Since this article is about the medial head (we've done other articles on the long head and lateral head), we will now place our attention on the medial head.

-Below we will look at the medial head closely and then discuss more about how to best target it and how it works with the other heads.
+Below we will look at the medial head closely and then discuss more about how to best target it and how it works with the other triceps heads.

-The medial head sits at the back of the arm below the long head at the center just above the elbow.
+The medial head lies at the back of the arm below the long head at the center just above the elbow.
 It is the smallest head of the three and much of it is covered by both the lateral and long heads.

 The function of the medial head is to aid in the extension of the forearm at the elbow joint, as well as stability of the elbow.
-It also helps to fill out the back of the upper arms, making for a proportional look.
-This head is active with every forearm extension, even without resistance, unlike the long and lateral heads that are mainly only activated when extending against resistance.
+It also helps to create more upper arm mass, making for a proportional look.

 Nonetheless, the role of the medial head is important.
 Not only does it enable more precise movements, but it also acts as a bridge between the two heads.
 A stronger medial head will lead to a stronger lateral and long head, or stronger triceps in general, which means more growth.

-The medial head is usually more active at certain points in a tricep exercise or compound pushing movements, rather than the entire time.
+What's more, the medial head is usually more active at certain points in a tricep exercise or compound pushing movements, rather than the entire time.

 There are two main techniques to target the medial head of the tricep:

 On top of that, you need to think about the muscle fibers.
 The medial head is made up of more slow twitch muscle fibers than fast twitch, unlike the other two heads, which means it responds better to higher reps.
-So, by performing exercises in high rep ranges, you can better exhaust the medial head.
+So, by performing medial tricep head exercises in high rep ranges, you can better exhaust the medial head.

-Regardless of the above techniques, the exercises will work two or more of the tricep heads, but you will be placing emphasis on the medial head simply by using the above variables.
+Regardless of the above techniques, the tricep exercises will work two or more of the tricep heads, but you will be placing emphasis on the medial head simply by using the above variables.

 Here’s how to perform the reverse grip cable pushdown: